lmaotrigine/heartbeat/book/src/getting-started/running.md

 ## Registering your first device

-Assuming that you set a value for the `secret_key` parameter – there are several ways to generate one, one of which is to run `heartbeat gen-key`, which is distributed in release artifacts and can also be built from source – you can now hit the `/api/devices` endpoint to register your first device.
+Assuming that you set a value for the `secret_key` parameter – there are several ways to generate one, one of which is to run `heartbeat gen-key`, which is distributed in release archives and can also be built from source – you can now hit the `/api/devices` endpoint to register your first device.

 First, you'll need a name for your device, let's call it `Laptop` (but you can get creative!)